Play2HelpWorld-com/MagicWorlds-V3-Re-launch/README.md

 ## 🌠 About

-**MagicWorlds** is a collaborative digital universe — blending technology, creativity, and community.
+**MagicWorlds** is a digital universe — blending technology, creativity, and community.
 Stay tuned for new module updates, in-game integrations, and ecosystem tools.

 > “Where imagination meets innovation — welcome to MagicWorlds.”